Henri-XYu02/PrimeScientist/README.md

-# MetaScientist: Budget-Adaptive Research Plan Tree Search
+# PrimeScientist: Budget-Adaptive Research Plan Tree Search

-Code for **MetaScientist**, a budget-adaptive tree-search framework for autonomous research agents.
+Code for **PrimeScientist**, a budget-adaptive tree-search framework for autonomous research agents.
 Each tree node is an *experimental plan* executed by a coding agent; a *reflector agent* reads each result and proposes child plans.
 A budget-adaptive selection rule (BAVT,